shinyay/legacy-code-sample-struts1/README.md

 ## Description

-This is a sample project demonstrating the usage of Apache Struts 1 framework with Java 1.5.
-The project includes a simple "Hello, World!" example to get started with Struts 1.
+This is a sample project demonstrating the use of Struts 1 with Java 1.5.
+The project includes a simple Struts-based web application and a Dev Container configuration for running it on GitHub Codespaces.

 ## Demo